brechtbilliet/brechtbilliet.github.io/_posts/2016-11-09-A-scalable-angular2-architecture.md

 I do believe it's very important to have encapsulation, loose-coupling and a decent structure of responsibilities.
 The frontend landscape evolves quickly, which means that we might want to be flexible for refactors/new technologies.
 I hope you enjoyed the article.

+## Want to learn more?

+Checkout [strongbrew.io](http://strongbrew.io) where [Kwinten Pisman](http://twitter.com/kwintenp) and [me](http://twitter.com/brechtbilliet) are giving a "reactive applications workshop" where we go more into detail on this subject.

+## A very special thanks
+I want to thank the people who have reviewed this article and gave me their valuable input.
+Thank you so much [Jurgen Van de Moere](http://twitter.com/jvandemo), [Carmen Popoviciu](http://twitter.com/carmenpopoviciu), [Manfred Steyer](http://twitter.com/manfredsteyer) and [Juri Strumpflohner](http://twitter.com/juristr)!!!